Resources

 USB Barcode Scanner – This is the one that I am using now.
 It comes with it’s own stand and is able to “auto-detect” motion so that you don’t have to pull the trigger every time to scan.
 This saves me a ton of time when listing items.

-Shipping Scale – This scale is great for my needs.
-I recommend getting a scale that has the display for the weight separate from the scale for easy viewing.
-I used to use this shipping scale, but upgraded when I moved into my warehouse.
-Scotty Peelers – These are great for removing price stickers from items purchased on clearance at retail stores.
+Scotty Peelers – If you do retail arbitrage, these are great for removing price stickers from items purchased on clearance.
 I have found that using a paring knife also works well for removing these stickers, although I can’t officially recommend using paring knife as it’s a bit dangerous.

 Heat Gun – I use this to help remove labels from products, as well as labels from shipping boxes.
 Running the heat gun over a price sticker or label will make it significantly easier to peel off.
 If you are in a household that has a hair dryer, that might work just as well, but these work great for helping to remove tough labels.

-Dymo 450 Turbo Label Printer – I use this printer to print individual item labels to go on items that I am sending to FBA.
+Dymo 550 Turbo Label Printer – I use this printer to print individual item labels to go on items that I am sending to FBA.
 You can find the labels I use in the “supplies” section.
-I find the Dymo printer to be drastically faster than the “30 -up” labels, and is well worth the invest if you are labeling your items.
+I find the Dymo printer to be drastically faster than the “30 -up” labels, and is well worth the investment if you are labeling your items.

 Supplies:

-Self-Seal Polybags – I use these to create multi-packs and for items that are partially exposed that require bagging per amazon guidelines.
+Self-Seal Polybags – I use these to create multi-packs and for items that are partially exposed that require bagging per Amazon guidelines.
 I like this set of bags as it gives you 4 different sizes that are very useful.
-I now sometimes buy my bags from Uline, but you have to purchase 1,000 of each size at a time, so I will often buy the multipack of bags linked here.
+I now often buy my bags from Uline, but you have to purchase 1,000 of each size at a time, so I will often buy the multipack of bags linked here.
+Make sure you buy ones with the suffocation warning on them too.

 Kraft Paper – I use this for “void fill” when packing FBA boxes.
 I find this to be a very convenient option to fill any extra space in FBA boxes.